alexgman/LiterateProgramming/FrontMatter.md

 ### `GitHub` (URL)

 The URL of the project in GitHub.
 The link is shown as a button in the toolbar.

+### `Download` (URL)

+The URL of the project download page.
+The link is shown as a button in the toolbar.

+### `NuGet` (URL)

+The URL of the project NuGet page.
+The link is shown as a button in the toolbar.

+### `License` (string)

+The name of the license file with the relative path and extension.
+The license file is assumed to be located under the project directory.
+The link is shown as a button in the toolbar.

 ### `Footer` (string)